 Operated by Courthouse Libraries BC and funded by the Law Foundation of BC.
-This site provides valuable legal information, education and help for British Columbians.
 It offers comprehensive guides on starting a business, incorporation, protecting your intellectual property, and much more.

 Managed by a partnership involving governments at the federal, provincial, territorial and municipal levels.This is the one-stop website to assist Canadian businesses that are just starting up, or expanding into new areas.
 BizPaL asks you a short series of questions about the nature and scope of your current or proposed business.
 Based on your answers, BizPaL provides you with a customized list of government permits and licenses that you may require to operate your business.

 - OneStop Business Registry

-Created by the BC Registry Services, this site offers comprehensive information on starting a business in BC.
-Includes integrated business registration, business name search, incorporation, business address change, and liquor licensing services.The business registration service enables a business to register with multiple public sector agencies and local government in one step.
+Created by the BC Registry Services, this site includes integrated business registration, business name search, incorporation, business address change, and liquor licensing services.The business registration service enables a business to register with multiple public sector agencies and local government in one step.

 - Legal Issues for Small Business

 Review these blog posts by Small Business BC which cover many legal aspects of starting and running a small business.